ECronin1973/Applied_Statistics_MyWork/README.md

  The ANOVA test results indicate that there is a significant difference in plant weights between at least two of the treatment groups (ctrl, trt1, and trt2).
 This suggests that the treatment applied to the plants has a measurable effect on their weights.
 The differences can be visually observed in the scatter plot.

  ## Explain Your Work

- This section discusses why it is more appropriate to apply ANOVA rather than several t-tests when analyzing more than two groups.
+ This section discusses why applying ANOVA rather than several t-tests is more appropriate when analysing more than two groups.
 The following topics are identified.

  - Type I Error reduction
  - Efficiency